Wash your hands, Iran's Khamenei says, as coronavirus toll rises

-DUBAI (Reuters) - Iran’s Supreme Leader Aytollah Ali Khamenei said on Tuesday that Iranians should follow the recommendations of authorities to prevent the spread of coronavirus, as the deputy health minister reported more infections and a higher death toll of 77.
+DUBAI (Reuters) - Iran’s Supreme Leader Ayatollah Ali Khamenei said on Tuesday that Iranians should follow the recommendations of authorities to prevent the spread of coronavirus, as the deputy health minister reported more infections and a higher death toll of 77.

+Speaking on state TV, he also described the outbreak as “not something extraordinary”.

-Iran has had the highest number of deaths from the coronavirus outside China, where the virus originated.
+Iran has had the highest number of deaths from coronavirus outside China, where it originated, and several officials have been infected — including the head of Iran’s emergency medical services, ILNA news agency reported on Tuesday.

-Khamenei said on state TV that government bodies should give full support to the health ministry and that authorities have dealt transparently with the virus’s spread.
+Khamenei said government bodies and the armed forces should give full support to the health ministry and that Iranian authorities have dealt transparently with the virus’s spread.

 “Don’t violate the recommendations and instructions of the responsible authorities in terms of prevention, in terms of keeping hands, face and living environment clean and not infecting these and preventing the infection of these,” he said.